pavel-demin/red-pitaya-notes/sdr-receiver-hpsdr.md

 Introduction
 -----

-This version of the Red Pitaya SDR receiver emulates a [Hermes](http://openhpsdr.org/hermes.php)  module with five receivers.
-It may be useful for projects that require five receivers compatible with the programs that support the HPSDR/Metis communication protocol.
+This version of the Red Pitaya SDR receiver emulates a [Hermes](http://openhpsdr.org/hermes.php) module with six receivers.
+It may be useful for projects that require six receivers compatible with the programs that support the HPSDR/Metis communication protocol.

 The HPSDR/Metis communication protocol is described in the following documents: